Sixth Form

 • They may just want a fresh start

-Prior to a student joining the Sixth Form, discussions are held between the school, the student and the parents/carers to ascertain the most suitable education route post 16.
+Prior to a student joining the Sixth Form, discussions are held between the school, the student and the parents/carers to ascertain the most suitable education route Post 16.

 Within the Sixth Form we place a large emphasis on pastoral care and support which is provided by our designated Sixth Form tutors located both onsite and within our offsite provisions.
-Regular communication between the tutors and parents/carers ensures they are involved throughout our students’ journeys.
+Regular communication between the Sixth Form tutors and parents/carers ensures they are involved throughout our students’ journeys.

 There are no formal entry requirements to the Sixth Form but for a successful placement the following can be used as a guide;

-• Plus other specialist providers.
+• Plus, other specialist providers.

 Progress Data

-In the academic year 2016/17 the students accessed the following courses;
+In the academic year 2022/23 the students accessed the following courses;

 • GCSE or Functional Skills in English and Maths